lalamove/challenge/set_mobile.md

 5. Run automation tests on emulator and generate test report
 6. Submit the project as a git repository (github.com, bitbucket.com, gitlab.com)
 7. Repository must avoid containing words lalamove and challenge
-8. Provide instruction for setting up the environment and run the test
+8. Provide instruction for setting up the environment and running the test

 # Product requirement
 Image-1A